Following the process, a signed contract is what you must aim for if you want to close these leads and make money.

-The first step in the verification process is that you should know which personas that you plan to work for.
+The first step in the verification process is that you should know which personas you plan to work for.

 When you know the kind of people you want to do cleaning tasks for, you reduce the problem of numerous unsigned contracts and unhealthy work relationships from the onset.

-This kind of persona usually attaches the cleanliness of their office to the image of the business, thus by attaching huge importance to your job as a cleaning contractor.
+This kind of persona usually attaches the cleanliness of their office to the image of the business, thus attaching huge importance to your job as a cleaning contractor.

-Aside from this, identifying your client type will enable you to qualify your office cleaning leads in a way that gives you more signed contracts.
+Aside from this, identifying your client will enable you to qualify your office cleaning leads in a way that gives you more signed contracts.

-Even though all your clients simply want their office or other building cleaned, there usually is a problem that goes beyond that that they are trying to solve.
+Even though all your clients simply want their offices or other building cleaned, there usually is a problem that goes beyond what they are trying to solve.

 Find out what their challenges are and what they want to achieve by hiring you.
 This can also help you determine whether you can satisfy their need.